8 Incredible California State Parks to Visit

 4) Castle Rock State Park

 Castle Rock State Park is in Los Gatos along the crest of the Santa Cruz Mountains.
-The views at the top of Douglas fir trees are spectacular!
-What attracts people here are not only hikers but also climbers.
-Throughout the trails, you see sandstones with unique patterns, making it ideal for bouldering and rock climbing.
-The best time to visit this park is all year round, but I highly recommend going early in the morning when there are fewer people.
+The views from the top of Douglas fir trees are spectacular!
+What attracts people here is not only hikers but also climbers.
+Along the trails, you see sandstone formations with unique patterns, making them ideal for bouldering and rock climbing.

 5) Angel Island State Park

 This state park is unique because it is located on an island.
 Angel Island State Park is in the San Francisco Bay.
-To get there, you have to take a ferry, there are two places you can take one from Golden Gate or Tiburon.
-Things to see are a historical immigration station, or you can hike to Mount Livermore which offers spectacular views of San Francisco on a clear day.
-There is also a place for camping, reservations are required.
-The best time to visit is typically any time of the year, but I suggest going in the spring and summer seasons when it is a bit less windy for enjoyment.
+To get there, you have to take a ferry; there are two places you can take one from: Golden Gate or Tiburon.
+Things to see are a historical immigration station, or you can hike to Mount Livermore, which offers spectacular views of San Francisco on a clear day.
+There is also a place for camping; reservations are required.

 6) Calaveras Big Trees State Park